vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 About the other we cannot, at this stage, say anything definitely, excepting that he wrote a philosophical work, the Samvit Prakāśa, to which Abhinava refers in the Tantrāloka, Ah.
 V, S. 155, as his commentator explains :

-"Gurubhirbhāṣitam tasmād upāyeșu vicitrata"
+"Gurubhirbhāṣitam tasmād upāyeṣu vicitrata"

 T. A., Ah.
 V, S. 155.
 "Gurubhih" Vāmanadattācār; eņa, "bhāṣitam" iti Sanvitprakāśe."

 T. A., Comm.
 This work is quoted by Maheśvarāna da in his commentary, Parimalā, on the Mahārtha Maf arī, PP. 21, 23, 26.
-From the nature of the quotation, found in the Spanda Nirnaya of Kșemarāja, p.
+From the nature of the quotation, found in the Spanda Nirnaya of Kṣemarāja, p.
 48, att ibuted to Bhatta Srī Vāmana, it appears that he is the se ne person as Vāmana dattācārya of Abhinava's quotatio because the quotation is about the Samvid.
 He may be lentical with Vāmana, the minister of King Jayāpīda of Kashmir.

 The founder of the Theory of Dhvani.